Experimentation and Bayesian statistics

 Frequentist and Bayesian methods

-The methods and interpretations of probability for frequentist and Bayesian statistics are pretty different.
-For instance, because frequentist statistics is focused on long run frequencies, its foundations are around mathematical guarantees over time.
-In frequentist statistics, statistical significance means if you ran an A/B experiment infinite times, and A and B weren’t actually different, then you are guaranteed that 5% of the time your statistical test will tell you that there is a difference.
-Under the assumption that there is no difference, you are guaranteed a false positive, also called a "Type 1 error," 5% of the time.
+In frequentist statistics, "statistical significance" means if you ran an A/B experiment an infinite number of times, and A and B weren’t actually different, then you are guaranteed that a certain percentage of the time, your statistical test will tell you that there is a difference.

 To be interpreted differently, Bayesian statistics requires you to specify your belief about what the outcome will be before the experiment.
 This is called a "prior belief."
 Given these prior beliefs, plus the data, Bayesian statistics can guarantee that the probabilities that it produces are exactly the degree of belief you should have.